Cleveland Bay - Horse Breed & Info

 Cleveland Bay Article and Photos Copyrighted - see credits below

 In the second part of the 1600's, along with the Chapman Horse, or early Cleveland Bay, there were numerous Andalusians and Barbs in Northeast England since there was much traffic between the Barbary Coast of North African and the British northeast sea ports.
-From this amalgam was bred, without use of the Thoroughbred which was developed in the same geographic area of England, a powerful, clean legged horse able as no other before him to work heavy clay lands and to haul considerable loads a horse that could carry heavy men out hunting and was a notable jumper.
+From this amalgam was bred, without use of the Thoroughbred, a powerful, clean legged horse able as no other before him to work heavy clay lands and to haul considerable loads plus a horse that could carry heavy men out hunting and was a notable jumper.
 Above all else, the Cleveland Bay was a coach horse unsurpassed by any other up until the reign of George II.

 When roads became paved, the Cleveland Bay was judged too slow for coaches able to travel at an average speed of 8 to 10 miles per hour (12-16kph).
 As a result, the Yorkshire Coach Horse, a cross between the Cleveland Bay and the Thoroughbred, came in to being.
 However, the Yorkshire Coach Horse's stud book was closed in 1936 when this horse became extinct.

 By 1962 there were only four Cleveland Bay stallions in Britain.
 This breed survived largely because Queen Elizabeth II made available the stallion Mulgrave Supreme, originally destined to be sold to America.
 He was so successful that by 1977 there were 15 stallions, most of them being his progeny.

 The head of the Cleveland Bay still displays some characteristics that are reminiscent of the Andalusian from which it in part descended, although these features are not so notable in the modern Andalusian as there were in his Renaissance ancestors.
 The sometimes convex profile, which in former day was termed ram like or hawk like, is a typical characteristic of Spanish stock.